 How is the GRE different from the GMAT?

 Although both tests share a number of similarities, there are a few important differences in their format, content, and scoring.
-The GRE and GMAT are both computer-adaptive tests, however, on the GMAT, the level of difficulty for each question you receive is based on whether or not you answered the previous question correctly.
+The GRE and GMAT are both computer-adaptive tests, however, on the GMAT, the level of difficulty for each individual question you receive is based on whether or not you answered the previous question correctly.
 As a result, you cannot skip a question or come back to a question and change your answer later on.

 By contrast, the GRE revised General Test is adaptive at the section level (as opposed to adapting to each individual question you answer).
 So, the difficulty of the second Verbal Reasoning or Quantitative Reasoning section on your GRE will depend on how well you performed on the first section of that type.
 This also means that you can skip or go back to questions and change your answers within the same section.